VestaKK/COMP30019P1/README.md

 #### Normal interpolation

-- The color interpolation can be easily extended for surface normals
+- The color here interpolation can be easily extended for surface normals

   Scratchapixel - Barycentric Coordinates:
   <u>https://www.scratchapixel.com/lessons/3d-basic-rendering/ray-tracing-rendering-a-triangle/barycentric-coordinates#:~:text=To%20compute%20the%20position%20of,(barycentric%20coordinates%20are%20normalized).</u>